war-man/Calendar/README.md

-# Simple Mainteance Event Calendar
+# Simple Maintenance Event Calendar using ASP.Net Core
-Calendar View of Maintenance Events
-Team and Project Relationship
+Calendar View of Maintenance Events with Team and Project Relationship